dblock/code.dblock.org/_posts/2010/2010-05-07-foodcandycom-implementing-facebook-connect-and-signup-w-graph-api.markdown

 The URL specifies the following.

 - Tell Facebook login to return to FacebookConnect.aspx with parameters that will indicate the redirect location after a successful login.
 Facebook application settings require you to specify a single login return location.
 In addition this must be a dynamic page with a ? in the URL.
 - Tell Facebook that we want _publish_stream_ and _email_ access.
 The _publish_stream_ option asks the user to authorize our application to publish content on Facebook, which is beyond the scope of this post.
 The _email_ option asks the user to authorize our application to send the user an e-mail.
-You don’t actually ever get the user’s e-mail, but an application-specific e-mail forward address.
+You don't actually ever get the user's e-mail, but an application-specific e-mail forward address.

 _Redirect After Login_